-Whether you like gripping page-turners that keep you on the edge of your seat or literary novels that give you something to discuss over the dinner table, there’s something for everyone.
+Whether you like gripping page-turners or literary novels that give you something to discuss over the dinner table, there’s something for everyone.

 Our main stipulations were that the novels should be original, compelling and superbly written – the kind of books you’ll want to recommend to your friends.

 We’ve chosen a mix of established writers and debut novelists.
 Kate Atkinson and David Nicholls are two of the UK’s most successful authors and they both have highly anticipated books out this summer – Big Sky by Atkinson, which continues the story of private investigator Jackson Brodie, and Sweet Sorrow by Nicholls, the account of a boy’s first love affair.

 Debut novelists are represented by writers like Alex Michaelides, whose The Silent Patient topped The New York Times Best Seller list earlier this year, and Beth O’Leary, who wrote The Flatshare on her train journey to and from work.

 The subjects covered in this year’s crop of novels are wide-ranging too – from Clare Mackintosh’s thought-provoking story of a couple faced with an impossible choice about their terminally ill child to Elizabeth Gilbert’s vibrant account of showgirl life in 1940s New York.